 ●Mucus plugs ─ Mucus plugs can cause intermittent airway obstruction in patients with pneumonia, non-cystic fibrosis bronchiectasis, cystic fibrosis, asthma, allergic bronchopulmonary aspergillosis, or bronchocentric granulomatosis.
 When inspissated mucus plugs are seen on chest radiograph as v- or y-shaped or cluster-of-grapes densities and/or lead to airway collapse or pneumonia, they are referred to as mucoid impactions of the bronchi .

 ●Vascular rings and aneurysms − Vascular rings (eg, double aortic arch, right aortic arch with aberrant left subclavian) and aneurysms can cause extrinsic tracheal compression and dyspnea.
-(See "Vascular rings".)
+(See "Vascular rings and slings".)

 ●Mediastinal mass ─ Mediastinal masses that cause extrinsic compression of the airway (eg, thymoma, germ cell tumors, lymphoma), lymphadenopathy (eg, sarcoid), or substernal goiter can result in wheezing.
 (See "Clinical presentation and evaluation of goiter in adults", section on 'Obstructive symptoms'.)